vsb-js/general/README.md

     - As described in README, index.js
   - 1 point if index.js runs without any error
   - You can earn 1 extra point for finishing taks in bonus.js
+- 06 ORM - Sequelize
+  - Assigment
+  - Required tasks for 3 points:
+    - As described in README
+  - 1 point if index.js runs without any error

 #### Labs evaluation
 - Your work has to be submitted via GitHub classroom into your assigment repo before the deadline (7-14 days after the date of lab)